Cwantic/Documentation/Explorer/index.md

 User can **Right click** a *.fre file in Windows explorer and ask to open it with MetaPiping.

 A project will be created with a study and a complete connection of the internal MetaL to this file + solver PIPESTRESS.

+The model of the *.fre file will be directly shown in 3D.

+You can continue to modify the model with the 3D tools or with the incorporate fre editor, make an analysis (with PIPESTRESS if correctly set) and see the results.

+When you will exit MetaPiping, the temporary study and project will be removed but the modified fre and the result files will replaced the original ones!

+Multiple *.fre opening can be done without exit MetaPiping.

 Click [here](https://documentation.metapiping.com/Explorer/Study.html#35-pipestress) to have more information about PIPESTRESS **bricks**.